 How could drawdown work for you?

-Understanding your forecast
+Understanding your drawdown forecast

 Based on the information you provide, the chart generated shows how long you could expect your fund to last, identifying how much of the fund would remain at the end of each year.
 It also assumes that you’ll take your tax-free cash at the start of the plan.
-Each line represents a different level of growth, to give you an idea of how performance could affect the sustainability of the fund.
+Each line represents a different level of growth to give you an idea of how performance could affect the sustainability of the fund.

 Other assumptions